 The Middle Miocene Barstow Formation crops out in the Rainbow Basin near Barstow California.
 Tufa mounds are found near the top of the Owl Conglomerate (Cole et al., 2004, 2005) and are assumed to have formed where springs entered a lake similar to Mono and Pyramid Lake tufa towers.
-These tufa deposits have more than 100 ppm U, several ppm Pb and favorable U-Pb systematics (Cole et al., 2005).
+These tufa deposits have more than 100 ppm U, several ppm Pb and favorable U/Pb systematics (Cole et al., 2005).
 Here we build on the work of Cole et al. (2004, 2005) with additional synchrotron imaging, μXRF imaging and spectroscopy techniques.
-The sample that we are using to illustrate these tools for characterization is large enough to be suitable for distribution as a secondary reference material for LA carbonate dating (Fig. 9).
-Most of the samples used in the Cole et al. (2005) study were small slabs from Vicki Pedone (Cal State Northridge) and are too small to to distribute beyond our lab.
-Here, we are characterizing a new sample that is large enough to distribute widely.
-The previously studied tufa samples ranged in age from 14.8-17 Ma (Cole et al., 2005), so more work will be needed to determine the exact age of this sample.
+The sample that we are using to illustrate these tools for characterization is large enough to be suitable for distribution as a secondary standard for LA carbonate dating (Fig. 10).
+Most of the samples used in the (Cole et al., 2005) study were small slabs from Vicki Pedone (Cal State Northridge) are too small to to distribute beyond our lab, so we are characterizing a new sample that is large enough to distribute widely.
+The tufa samples ranged in age from 14.8-17 Ma (Cole et al., 2005).
+Isotope dilution on this sample is under way and will be completed when Covid quarantine is lifted.
+However, based on the published ages the sample is approximately 15 Ma, and has U/Pb between 150-450.

-Becker et al. (2001) showed that layers in the Barstow tufa deposits have a pattern of low (10ppm) to high (several hundred ppm) U concentrations across laminae revealed by fission track mapping.
-Uranium is lower at the base of laminae where larger crystals of calcite formed, and is higher in micritic calcite which forms the caps of laminae.
+Becker et al. (2001) showed that layers in the Barstow tufa deposits have a pattern of low to high U concentrations across laminae revealed by fission track mapping.
+Uranium is lower in the beginning of a laminae where larger crystals of calcite formed, and is higher in micritic calcite which forms the caps of laminae.
 Becker et al. (2001) reasoned that the laminae reflect seasonal increases in fresh water supply which delivers Ca to a body of water with high alkalinity similar to the Great Basin Lakes.
 Phosphor imaging shows that in addition to these fine scale trends observed with fission tracks, there are mm to cm scale layers of higher and lower U concentrations (Cole et al., 2004).

-Synchrotron and μ XRF imaging of Sr and Mn faithfully matches the primary layering, demonstrating that later alteration has been minor (Fig. 10, Fig. 11).
-A comparison of U-L α maps with and without an incident radiation filter shows that the filter eliminates artifacts that result from scatter in pores, and returns an accurate map of the U (Fig. 12).
-The filtered U μ XRF map shows that U is elevated in the micritic areas of the tufa. μ XRF maps of Al and Si show that large pores that are typical of the tufa deposits have clay minerals lining them (Fig. 11).
+Synchrotron and $\mu$ XRF imaging of Sr and Mn faithfully matches the primary layering, demonstrating that later alteration has been minor (Fig. 11, Fig. 12).
+A comparison of U-L $\alpha$ maps with and without an incident radiation filter shows that the filter eliminates artifacts that result from scatter in pores, and returns an accurate map of the U (Fig. 13).
+The filtered U $\mu$ XRF map shows that U is elevated in the micritic areas of the tufa. $\mu$ XRF maps of Al and Si show that large pores that are typical of the tufa deposits have clay minerals lining them (Fig. 12.
 Fe, Cu and Zn are also elevated in the pores.
 A map of Ba closely matches the S map suggesting that barite may be present.
 Strontianite is found in economic abundance in the Barstow Formation (Knopf, 1917).
 The extremely high Sr concentrations in the tufa calcite (10's of thousands of ppm), suggests these fluids were contributing Sr during deposition.
-The 87 Sr/ 86 Sr isotope ratios of 3 aliquots ranged from 0.719877 to 0.721038 (Table 1).
-More work will be needed to determine if this sample can be a Sr isotope reference material as well as a secondary U/Pb carbonate reference material.
+The $^{87}$ Sr/ $^{86}$ Sr isotope ratios are similar throughout the sample, with 3 aliquots ranging from 0.719877 to 0.721038 (Table 1).
+Combining the criteria for selection of aliquots for U/Pb, with high Sr content, is likely to greatly narrow this range, making this a good Sr isotope standard as well as a secondary U/Pb carbonate standard.